$N$-body simulations for parametrised modified gravity: Testing the -body code

 In order to test our framework for the parametrised modified gravity $N$-body simulations introduced in Sec.~\ref{sec:MG} and its \MG~implementation in \gev~(Sec.~\ref{sec:Nbody}), we shall consider three toy scenarios: linearised $f(R)$ (Sec.~\ref{sec:linfR}), chameleon $f(R)$ (Sec.~\ref{sec:chamfR}), and nDGP gravity (Sec.~\ref{sec:nDGP}).
 These are representative for the different types of suppression effects one can encounter in modified gravity models: linear effects (Yukawa) as well as screening by large potential wells (chameleon) and large derivatives (Vainshtein)~\citep{Joyce:2016vqv}.

 For the \MG~simulations we use $N_{\rm pcl} = 256^3$ for the number of particles, a boxsize of $L = 200$ Mpc/h, and $N_{\rm grid} = 256^3$ for the number of grids.
 These are relatively small simulations but suffice for our purpose.
 The $f(R)$ and nDGP simulations used in this work for the comparison are taken from~\cite{Cataneo:2018cic}, which were run using \texttt{ECOSMOG}~\citep{Li_2012}, an extension of the $\texttt{RAMSES}$ code~\citep{Teyssier_2002} that has been developed to simulate different classes of non-standard gravity models.
 The cosmological parameters adopted in all of the simulations are $\Omega_{\mathrm{b}} h^{2}=0.02225$, $\Omega_{\mathrm{c}} h^{2}=0.1198$, $H_{0}=100 h=68~\mathrm{km}\:\mathrm{s}^{-1} \mathrm{Mpc}^{-1}$, $A_{\mathrm{s}}=2.085 \times 10^{-9}$ and $n_s = 0.9645$.
-Our test quantity for the comparison of the output of the parametrised against the exact modified gravity model $N$-body simulations will be the matter power spectrum, for which we shall consider the range of scales where the upper bound in $k$, $2.5$~h/Mpc, is set according to the Nyquist frequency\footnote{We remove part of the data because of the error introduced by finite resolution effects.} of our \MG~simulations and the lower bound, $0.05$ h/Mpc, is set by their boxsize.
+Our test quantity for the comparison of the output of the parametrised against the exact modified gravity model $N$-body simulations will be the matter power spectrum, for which we shall consider the range of scales where the upper bound in $k$, $2.5$~h/Mpc, is set according to the Nyquist frequency\footnote{We remove part of the data because of the error introduced by finite resolution effects.} of our \MG~simulations and the lower bound, $0.05$~h/Mpc, is set by their boxsize. {We note that since the data from the low-resolution simulations are very noisy, for a better comparison, we apply a smoothing with a Gaussian filter to remove the noise in our figures.
+Hereby a standard deviation of $\sigma = 2.5$ is adopted for the Gaussian kernels in all simulations.
+Specifically, we use the {\texttt gaussian\_filter} function in {\texttt SciPy~1.0}~\citep{2020SciPy-NMeth} to perform the smoothing.}